Lauryne-Moyse/06009256-math70076-assessment-2/README.md

 # 06009256-math70076-assessment-2

 ## WebApp data science - EDA & Machine learning models
-This Streamlit application allows users to load, explore, preprocess and model their own datasets using an intuitive and interactive interface.
-It is designed for already skilled users to help them get a quick overview of their data set and gain relevant insight before carrying deeper analysis.
+This Streamlit application enables users to load, explore, preprocess and model their own datasets through an intuitive and interactive interface, without needing to write code.
+It is intended for users with some prior experience in data science to help them get a quick overview of their dataset and gain relevant insight before carrying deeper analysis.

 ## Project structure